 Australian Government Department of Health website

-Updated information – The Australian Government Department of Health also continually update their COVID – 19 website with current information and the impact the virus is having on Australia as a whole.
+Updated information – The Australian Government Department of Health also continually updating information about COVID on their website.
 For more information visit the Australian Government Department of Health website.

-COVID-19 and older Australians factsheets – The Australian Government has a factsheet specifically designed for older Australians to provide the latest information concerning COVID-19.
-This factsheet is regularly updated with information about older Australians, their family and friends and how to protect yourself from the spread of Coronavirus (COVID-19).
-To access this factsheet visit the Coronavirus (COVID-19) information for older Australians web page.
+COVID and older Australians fact sheets – The Australian Government has a fact sheet specifically designed for older Australians.
+To access this fact sheet, visit the Coronavirus (COVID-19) information for older Australians web page.

 English as a second language

-The ACT Government has developed a COVID-19 information web page in twelve languages other than English to support Canberrans who speak a language other than English.
+The ACT Government has developed a COVID information web page in seventeen languages other than English to support Canberrans who speak a language other than English.
 For more information, visit their translated resources web page.

 Advice for aged care facilities